-Norwegian People’s Aid (NPA) calls for tenders for senior research consultancy services for the production of Nuclear Weapons Ban Monitor 2020.
-The scope of the services sought are 3-7 consultancies for up to 400 hours each, depending on the combination of the qualifications and availability of the chosen bidders.
+Norwegian People’s Aid (NPA) calls for tenders for senior research consultancy services for the production of the 2022 edition of the Nuclear Weapons Ban Monitor.
+The scope of the services sought are 5-10 consultancies for up to 400 hours each in the period November 2022-March 2023, depending on the combination of the qualifications and availability of the chosen bidders.

-A timeline for 2020 will be developed and agreed between the consultant and NPA as part of the contract.
+The planned launch date for the 2022 edition of the Nuclear Weapons Ban Monitor is 1 March 2023.
+A timeline for the work will be developed and agreed between the consultant and NPA as part of the contract.

 Address, deadline and period of validity